 Transitioning to an Institutional Investor Base

-In 2016, a manager of German food retail assets had an exclusive sale & leaseback opportunity within a portfolio of assets from a major tenant.
-Until that point the manager had been investing through retail funds, and the new portfolio would not fit the fund’s investment criteria or the timing of an increase in capital from the existing investor base.
+A manager of German retail assets had an exclusive sale & leaseback opportunity in a portfolio of assets from a major tenant.
+Prior to this, the manager had been managing a retail fund, and the new portfolio would not fit the fund’s investment criteria or the timing of an increase in capital from the existing investor base.

-Our client was able to source institutional capital from an investor which they would have otherwise not been able to close, and therefore strengthening their strategic relationship with a major tenant.
+Our client was able to source capital from a new institutional investor and strengthened their strategic relationship with a major tenant.

 Case Study 2

-In 2017, a Nordic logistics manager approached RAP to diversify the investor base for its funds.
+A Nordic logistics manager approached RAP to diversify its investor base.
 They had a long standing history with domestic investors, but had not marketed to investors outside their home market and wanted to gain access to institutional capital.

 Fundraising was well underway when our engagement began, and it was expected that the fund would be oversubscribed by local investors.
 It was agreed with the manager that a small capacity would be reserved for a new foreign investor.